AlphaWallet/alpha-wallet-ios/docs/INTRODUCTION-CODE.md

 Tip: Navigating the code base
 ---
-Look for implementors and callers of protocols is a very important part of working with the code base.
+Look for implementers and callers of protocols is a very important part of working with the code base.
 As of writing, AppCode provides better code navigation functionality than Xcode.

 Tip: Add support for a new chain
 ---